Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ### Task 1 : Publish sensitivity labels

+In this lab, you will publish existing sensitive label.

 1. On the Microsoft Purview, under Solutions, Expand **Information protection** and in the dropdown select **Label policies** and click on **Publish label**.